Can Your Genes Determine How Much You Smoke?

 Key Findings:

-• Discovery made across three diverse population cohorts
+- Discovery made across three diverse population cohorts

-• Carriers of specific variants smoked up to 78% fewer cigarettes
+- Carriers of specific variants smoked up to 78% fewer cigarettes

 At Regeneron Genetics Center® (RGC), we're constantly searching for genetic insights that could transform how we treat challenging conditions.
-Our latest discovery, rare genetic variants that naturally protect against heavy smoking, advances our understanding of the genetic components that may drive smoking behavior.
+Our latest discovery — rare genetic variants that naturally protect against heavy smoking — advances our understanding of the genetic components that may drive smoking behavior.

 In a study published in Nature Communications, RGC scientists analyzed genetic data from traditionally understudied populations and identified rare variants in the CHRNB3 gene that are associated with significantly reduced cigarette consumption.
+The CHRNB3 gene encodes the β3 subunit of the nicotinic acetylcholine receptor, a key component in how nicotine affects the brain.

 How do shared genetic patterns strengthen this discovery?